 Scissors Dance Danza de las Tijeras

-Diablada Puneña A Symbol of Puno’s Cultural Identity
+Diablada Puneña Cultural Identity of Puno

 Shapis of Chupaca